pmckay/light_release/README.md

 # light_release

 This repository contains all of the documentation, CAD files, and code necessary to create your own underwater light release system.
+For brief overview of how to turn on, run, and retrieve data from the sensor, look to "LightRelease_UserManual" pdf.

 Parts list:
  - 12 inch lenght of 3inch diameter PVC tubing